tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 ## Samples of API overviews

 Here are a few sample Getting Started topics in APIs.
 If you compare the various Getting Started sections, you'll see that some are detailed and some are high-level and brief.
 In general, the more you can hold the developer's hand, the better.
 However, the tutorial should still be brief and not simply redundant with the other documentation.
-The key is that you show the user the beginning to end full process in working with the API.
+The key is that you show the user the beginning-to-end, full process in working with the API.

 ### Paypal